dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby-react-and-webtask.markdown

 ## Gatsby and Auth0

 When you have a blog, you'll probably have readers (you hope) and you'll also want to let them know when you create a new post.
-For this we're going to use [Auth0](https://auth0.com) to identify our users.
+For this, we're going to use [Auth0](https://auth0.com) to identify our users.

 We're also going to be following the [Auth0 React Quickstart](https://auth0.com/docs/quickstart/spa/react) to get set up with Auth0 authentication on our new application.
 If you're confident with React you could skip straight to the quickstart or get the code you need from the [Auth0 React samples repository](https://github.com/auth0-samples/auth0-react-samples/tree/embedded-login).